HappyTetrahedron/penguard/README.md

 Penguard Guardian Protocol
 --------------------------

-The Guardian Protocol allows guardians to form groups, and it allows guardians within the same group to communicate.
+The Penguard Guardian Protocol allows guardians to form groups, and it allows guardians within the same group to communicate.

 ### Forming groups